chase-smith/spark/README.md

 - `BRIGHT_NAME`: The text that will appear when you're on a dark page and looking at the link that will take you to the bright-themed version of the same page.
 You'll probably want to keep this as 'Bright'.
 - `DARK_NAME`: The text that will appear when you're on a bright page and looking at the link that will take you to the dark-themed version of the same page.
 You'll probably want to keep this as 'Dark'.
 - `HTML_BASE_DIR`: The root HTML directory (with no trailing slash).
 This directory will be populated with a 'dark' and 'bright' folder.
 Make sure whoever Spark runs as has the appropriate rights to do so.
-- `CODE_BASE_DIR`: The name of this variable will change in the future.
-This is the base site content directory (with no trailing slash), the directory that has all of the folders and files detailed above.
+- `CONTENT_BASE_DIR`: This is the base site content directory (with no trailing slash), the directory that has all of the folders and files detailed above.
 - `SITE_GROUP`: Presently unused, this is the name of the group that all created files/folders will be owned by (note, this doesn't happen yet, I haven't gotten around to doing this yet).
 - `RSS_DESCRIPTION`: A description of the site to include in the RSS feed.